How coaching helped Callum overcome his social anxiety

 - Parties, marriages and other events are now something to look forward to!

-— Implemented a system to rationalize fears and insecurities, as to methodically take action.
+- Implemented a system to rationalize fears and insecurities, to methodically take action.

 For the last couple of months, I’ve been coaching Callum.
 A 28-year-old Brit and fledgling entrepreneur trying to make it in the world of copywriting and SEO.
 But building a business isn’t easy, you need to get clients.
 It meant cold calling potential clients.
-Haha, well that wasn’t as easy as he thought.
-Heck, it was
+Well that wasn’t as easy as he thought.
+Heck, it was nerve wrecking!

 So talking to new people, on the streets, at parties or for work – just ‘normal’ situations, would feel horrible!
 This was more than plain shyness, it was sheer anxiety.
 Why was this happening?